Lisa Zunshine

 Lisa Zunshine (born 24 August 1968) is an American literary scholar, who publishes in British literature, comparative literature, film/media studies, and cognitive literary theory.
 She is the author or editor of thirteen books, including Getting Inside Your Head: What Cognitive Science Can Tell Us about Popular Culture (Johns Hopkins UP, 2012),The Oxford Handbook of Cognitive Literary Studies (Oxford UP, 2015), and The Secret Life of Literature (MIT Press, 2022).

 Early life and education

 Zunshine came to the United States as a refugee, from Latvia, when she was twenty-one, and became a U.S. citizen in 1998.
 She graduated with a Ph.D. from the University of California, Santa Barbara in 2000.

 Career

-She is professor of English at the University of Kentucky, Lexington, and was a Guggenheim fellow in 2007.
+She is a retired professor of English at the University of Kentucky, Lexington, and was a Guggenheim fellow in 2007.